myclabs/ACL/doc/usage.md

 ```

-### 3. Create a new role
+### 3. Define the roles

 The role gives the authorizations.
-They are declared in an array and must be registered with the `ACLSetup` class.
+They are declared in an array that is passed to the constructor of the `ACL` class.

 You can define several types of roles:

+- roles that applies to an entity resource (e.g. *Project Manager* can give authorizations on a specific instance of the `Project` class)
+- roles that applies to a class resource (e.g. *Administrator* can give authorizations on all the instances of the `Project` class)
+- roles that define explicitly their authorizations, which allows to customize authorizations as you want
-#### A role that applies to an entity resource

-This is the most common role, it looks like this:
+To keep the example simple, we will show a role that applies to an entity because this is the most common role:

 ```php
 $roles = [